 Fernandez has worked with Save Our Schools Arizona, a grassroots organization collecting signatures to refer SB1431, the ESA voucher expansion bill, to the 2018 Arizona ballot, encouraging a "No" vote.
 The repeal was resoundingly successful with favor from about two-thirds of Arizonans.

-In 2016, Fernandez was name Legislator of Year by the Arizona Parent Teacher Association.
+In 2016, Fernandez was named Legislator of Year by the Arizona Parent Teacher Association.

 The Arizona Republic published a guest editorial by Fernandez in September 2015 entitled, "How I'd reform private school tax credits."
 In it Fernandez details her views about Arizona education funding in general and private school tuition tax credits in particular.